tomkyle/negatives-positive/README.md

 The following workflow examples assume your linear TIFFs are framed black and white, having used a negative holder with larger frame window.

-### Approach: Crop first
+#### Approach: Crop first

 Start cropping your images and save them as TIF.
 Be sure to preserve the ICC profile!

 Run *positive* with gamma and sigmoidal contrast as needed.
 When using the `-n` parameter for normalizing colors, both the black and white points will be determined by *the information in your image.* Consequences are:

 0. The higher gamma value or sigmoidal contrast you use, the earlier deepest shadows and lights will start blocking.
-0. Underexposured or overexposured images are normalized and may loose their generic look.
-Underexposed images may show more film grain.
+0. Underexposured or overexposured images are normalized and may loose their “natural” look.
+Flat images may show more film grain.

-### Approach: Do not crop
+#### Approach: Do not crop

 Run *positive* with gamma and sigmoidal contrast as needed.
 When using the `-n` parameter for normalizing colors, both the black and white points will be determined by *the darkest grays of the negative holder edges and the lightest parts in the unlit negativ areas.* Deepest shadows and lights are now in the (surfluous) frames.
 Consequences are:

-0. You may choose higher gamma and sigmoidal contrast values.
+0. You may choose way higher gamma and sigmoidal contrast values.
-0. The look of underexposured or overexposured images will overall stay the same.
+0. The look of underexposured or overexposured images will overall stay natural.